-Musculoskeletal effects of pregnancy
+Musculoskeletal Effects of Pregnancy

 Pregnancy is an amazing and exciting time.
 Your body is adapting to accommodate your growing baby and this results in many changes.
 Below is a short summary of the changes that will occur throughout your pregnancy.